Geek Dashboard

 Save the above text using Ctrl + O key and exit the editor.
 This code will update the browser to the standard version, and you’ll be able to use the latest standard Firefox version.

 Despite that, you’ll need to update it manually every time.
-To update the Firefox manually, type the following command in the terminal.
+To update Firefox manually, type the following command in the terminal.

 sudo apt update && sudo apt dist-upgrade